-Telford and Wrekin Council's Housing Management Board has considered the Tenant Satisfaction and Complaint Report 2023-24 and the Housing Ombudsman's Complaint Handling Code self-assessment.
+Telford and Wrekin Council's Housing Management Board has considered the Tenant Satisfaction and Complaint Report 2024/25 and the Housing Ombudsman's Complaint Handling Code self-assessment.
+The number of complaints has increased this year from no complaints in 2023/24 to five, this increase reflects the increase in properties from 23 to 219.
+We are pleased that no tenants have escalated their concerns to the Housing Ombudsman Service.
+Where complaints have been upheld action has been taken and lessons learnt which will reduce issues from happening again in the future.
+We are satisfied that there are processes and procedures in place which will ensure that any complaints from our tenants and outcomes from our annual tenant survey, will be dealt with and that any complaints and survey findings will be reviewed to identify where improvements can be made.
+The responses regarding complaints handling have already been reviewed and we are satisfied that the correct processes are in place.
+The self-assessment demonstrates that any complaints received from our tenants have and will be dealt with in accordance with the statutory complaint handling code.

-Telford and Wrekin Council have a very small number of properties therefore it is to be expected that this would be reflected in the number of complaints received during the year and that this would also impact the number of complaints that have been reviewed by the Housing Ombudsman during the period.
-We are satisfied that there are processes and procedures in place which will ensure that any complaints from our tenants and outcomes from our annual tenant survey will be dealt with and that any complaints and survey findings will be reviewed to identify where improvements can be made.
+Telford & Wrekin

-The self-assessment demonstrates that any complaints received from our tenants will be dealt with in accordance with the complaint handling code.
+Co-operative Council